Critical Thinking with AI: 3 Approaches

 Check | Find a source to review or compare with the output. | Now, let’s compare the AI-generated care plan with established care guidelines for diabetes.
 Note the differences and similarities.
 What do the guidelines tell us that are not incorporated into the AI-generated plan?” | Students can use established care guidelines as the authoritative source.
 Discuss the importance of cross-verifying AI outputs with reliable sources. |

-When to use OQC: This critical thinking approach may be useful when AI provides biased, inaccurate, or hallucinated answers, when human oversight is needed to interpret and verify outputs, or when students must practice using authoritative sources.
+What to watch out for: This critical thinking approach may be useful when AI provides biased, inaccurate, non-specific, or hallucinated answers, when human oversight is needed to interpret and verify outputs, or when students must practice using standardized or authoritative sources.

 The Sculptor’s Stone: Review, Evaluate, Re-prompt (RER)